 FIDS (Financial Interest Disclosure System) is a web-based tool that investigators use to electronically submit their Significant Financial Interest (SFI) disclosures.

-AUMS (Animal Use Medical Screening) is an online tool which is used to evaluate and address potential health risks.
+AUMS (Animal Use Medical Screening) is an online tool which researchers who work with animals use to request an evaluations for potential health risks.

 GrantTracker provides up-to-date grant and contract information to UW researchers and staff, allowing them to better manage existing and new awards.